orbeon/orbeon-forms-doc/form-runner/feature/home-page.md

 1. Publish your section templates from Form Builder (see [Section templates](/form-builder/section-templates.md)).
 2. In the Home page, select which forms you want to update.
 3. Run the "Upgrade local form definitions" action.

+We advise that you only republish form definitions which use section templates if you know that the format of the data covered by the section templates remains compatible, or that [Simple Data Migration](/form-runner/feature/versioning.md#simple-data-migration) is enabled and expected to cover changes such as adding fields.

 ### Remote server operations